irislib/faq/README.md

 Global feed shows notes from everyone in your extended network of follows.

 ### Embedded media formats
-Youtube, IG, Tidal and Spotify play on notes.
+Youtube, IG, Spotify, Tidal and Twitch play on notes.

 Brave browser issue: Spotify embed may cause Brave to ask to install a Widevine DRM BS extension.